-Currently used public key cryptosystems, e.g., RSA and ECC, can be broken in polynomial time using a quantum computer executing Shor's algorithm [30].
-There has thus been growing interest in post-quantum cryptography (PQC), which is secure against quantum computing attacks.
-Research on PQC has thus been accelerating, and the U.S. National Institute for Standards and Technology (NIST) has initiated a PQC standardization project [22].
+Currently used public key cryptosystems such as RSA and ECC can be broken in polynomial time using a quantum computer executing Shor's algorithm [31].
+Thus, there has been growing interest in post-quantum cryptography (PQC), which is secure against quantum computing attacks.
+Research on PQC has thus been accelerating, and the U.S. National Institute for Standards and Technology (NIST) has initiated a PQC standardization project [23].

-Multivariate public key cryptography (MPKC), which is based on the difficulty of solving a system of multivariate quadratic polynomial equations over a finite field (the multivariate quadratic ($\mathcal{M}Q$) problem), is regarded as a strong candidate for PQC.
-The $\mathcal{M}Q$ problem is NP-complete [17] and is thus likely to be secure in the post-quantum era.
+Multivariate public key cryptography (MPKC), based on the difficulty of solving a system of multivariate quadratic polynomial equations over a finite field (the multivariate quadratic ($\mathcal{M}Q$) problem), is regarded to be a strong candidate for PQC.
+The $\mathcal{M}Q$ problem is NP-complete [18] and is thus likely to be secure in the post-quantum era.

-The unbalanced oil and vinegar signature scheme (UOV) [19], a multivariate signature scheme proposed by Kipnis et al. at EUROCRYPT 1999, has withstood various types of attacks for about 20 years.
-UOV is a well-established signature scheme due to its short signature and short execution time.
-Rainbow [11], a multi-layer UOV variant, was selected as a third-round finalist in the NIST PQC project [25].
-However, both UOV and Rainbow have public keys that are much larger than those of other PQC candidates, e.g., lattice-based signature schemes.
-Indeed, Rainbow has the largest public key among the third-round-finalist signature schemes, and NIST's report [25] states that Rainbow is not suitable as a general-purpose signature scheme due to this problem.
+The unbalanced oil and vinegar signature scheme (UOV) [20], a multivariate signature scheme proposed by Kipnis et al. at EUROCRYPT 1999, has withstood various types of attacks for approximately 20 years.
+UOV is a well-established signature scheme owing to its short signature and short execution time.
+Rainbow [12]-a multilayer UOV variant-was selected as a third-round finalist in the NIST PQC project [26].
+However, both UOV and Rainbow have public keys much larger than those of other PQC candidates, for example, lattice-based signature schemes.
+Indeed, Rainbow has the largest public key among the thirdround-finalist signature schemes, and NIST's report [26] states that Rainbow is unsuitable as a general-purpose signature scheme owing to this problem.

-On the other hand, the CRYSTALS-DILITHIUM [21] lattice-based signature scheme is also a third-round finalist in the NIST PQC project.
-It is based on the hardness of the module learning with errors (MLWE) problem [7].
-As is well known, LWE [28] is a confidential hard problem in cryptography, and the MLWE problem is a generalization of it using a module consisting of vectors over a ring.
+The CRYSTALS-DILITHIUM [22] lattice-based signature scheme is also a third-round finalist in the NIST PQC project.
+It is based on the hardness of the module learning with errors (MLWE) problem [8].
+As is well known, LWE [29] is a confidential hard problem in cryptography, and the MLWE problem is a generalization of it using a module comprising vectors over a ring.
 This illustrates that a natural way to develop an efficient multivariate scheme with a small public key is to improve confidential schemes such as UOV and Rainbow in MPKC by investigating further algebraic theory.